Art

 Credit: 1/2

-An advanced course that continues the concepts and skills learned in photography.
-This class takes the student from intermediate skill levels through advanced levels in digital photography, “digital darkroom” and advanced digital capture of all types.
-This course requires the student to have taken Photography I.
+An advanced course that continues the concepts and skills learned in Photography I. This class takes the student from intermediate skill levels through advanced levels in photography, using larger format cameras - 4x5 studio cameras, and 4x5 and 8x10 pinhole cameras, going through darkroom photo developing, and non-traditional image capturing.

 902204—Portfolio Development

-Prerequisite: Advanced level art classes and the acceptance of teacher through portfolio review
+Prerequisite: Advanced level art classes and the acceptance of the teacher through portfolio review

 Grade Placement: 11 & 12